By George Bird Grinnell

 When Old Man had dried this mud, he scattered it over the water, and land was formed.
 This is the story told by the Blackfoot.
 It is very much like one told by some Eastern Indians, who are related to the Blackfoot.

-After the land had been made, Old Man traveled about on it, making things and fixing up the earth so as to suit him.
+After the land had been made, Old Man traveled about on it, making things and fixing up the earth to suit him.
 First, he marked out places where he wished the rivers to run, sometimes making them run smoothly, and again, in some places, putting falls on them.
-He made the mountains and the prairie, the timber and the small trees and bushes, and sometimes he carried along with him a lot of rocks, from which he built some of the mountains–as the Sweet Grass Hills–which stand out on the prairie by themselves.
+Next, he made the mountains and the prairie, the timber, and the small trees and bushes, and sometimes he carried along with him a lot of rocks, from which he built some of the mountains–as the Sweet Grass Hills–which stand out on the prairie by themselves.

 At last, one day, Old Man decided that he would make a woman and a child, and he modeled some clay in human shape, and after he had made these shapes and put them on the ground, he said to the clay, “You shall be people.”
 He spread his robe over the clay figures and went away.
-The next morning he went back to the place and lifted up the robe, and saw that the clay shapes had changed a little.
+The next morning, he went back to the place, lifted the robe, and saw that the clay shapes had changed slightly.
 When he looked at them the next morning, they had changed still more; and when on the fourth day he went to the place and took off the covering, he said to the images, “Stand up and walk,” and they did so.
-They walked down to the river with him who had made them, and he told them his name.
+They walked down to the river with him, who had made them, and he told them his name.

 As they were standing there looking at the water as it flowed by, the woman asked Old Man, saying, “How is it; shall we live always?
 Will there be no end to us?”

 Old Man said, “I have not thought of that.
 We must decide.
 I will take this buffalo chip and throw it in the river.
 If it floats, people will become alive again four days after they have died; they will die for four days only.
 But if it sinks, there will be an end to them.”
 He threw the chip into the river, and it floated.